ou-elot/CSE185-Final-Project/README.md

 UCSD CSE 185 Spring 2024 Final Project Elliott Ou, Audria Montalvo, and Leny Lei

 ## Note to CSE185 peer reviewers
-While installation works, the command currently does not run and we are working on fixing the main.
-In the meantime, please copy and paste the code from mygwas_tools.py in the mygwas folder into a datahub notebook and upload the test files to the same directory as the notebook.
+While installation works, the command may not run correctly for some and we are working on fixing the main.
+In the meantime if the program doesn't run, please copy and paste the code from mygwas_tools.py in the mygwas folder into a datahub notebook and upload the test files to the same directory as the notebook.
 Run gwas(geno file, pheno file) to get the output files in the directory.

 # MyGWAS